 Is Dank Dangerous?

-Like all drugs, Dank has the potential to be dangerous, whether it’s purchased through a licensed marijuana dispensary, from a street dealer, or homegrown.
+Like all drugs, it has the potential to be dangerous, whether it’s purchased through a licensed marijuana dispensary, from a street dealer, or homegrown.

-Although all types of marijuana are considered to be relatively safe when compared to drugs like heroin, oxycontin, or morphine, cannabis users can experience both short and long-term side effects that can be dangerous.
+All types of marijuana are considered to be relatively safe when compared to drugs like heroin, oxycontin, or morphine.
+Cannabis users can experience both short and long-term side effects that can be dangerous.

-Marijuana can slow your reaction time right after using it, making everyday activities hazardous, while over time cannabis use can decrease your IQ, irritate your lungs, and even cause temporary hallucinations and paranoia.
-The negative side effects of Dank increase relative to the THC content – the ‘stronger’ the Dank is, the higher the chances are that you’ll suffer from unwanted physical and mental problems related to your drug use.
+Marijuana can slow your reaction time right after using it. making everyday activities hazardous.
+Over time cannabis use can decrease your IQ, irritate your lungs, and even cause temporary hallucinations and paranoia.
+The negative side effects of Dank increase relative to the THC content.
+The ‘stronger’ the Dank is, the higher the chances are that you’ll suffer from unwanted physical and mental problems related to your drug use.

-With the growing availability of the highly addictive, and deadly opioid Fentanyl, drug users and health experts are sounding the alarm about the emergence of a new danger – Fentanyl-laced marijuana.
+Drug users and health experts are sounding the alarm about the emergence of a new danger – Fentanyl-laced marijuana.
+The growing availability of the highly addictive, and deadly opioid Fentanyl fueling this concern.

 According to Dr. Lakshmi Sammarco, coroner of Hamilton County, Ohio, “We have seen fentanyl mixed with marijuana” – if this is true, the pot that you think is Dank might actually contain more than just marijuana, and using Dank could in fact have serious and even deadly consequences.